isaac-sim/IsaacLab/docs/source/how-to/multi_asset_spawning.rst

      :dedent:

   This function allows you to define a list of different assets that can be spawned as rigid objects.
-  When :attr:`sim.spawners.wrappers.MultiAssetSpawnerCfg.random_choice` is set to True, one asset from the list is randomly selected and spawned at the specified prim path.
+  When :attr:`~sim.spawners.wrappers.MultiAssetSpawnerCfg.random_choice` is set to True, one asset from the list is randomly selected and spawned at the specified prim path.

-* Similarly, we set the spawn configuration in :class:`~assets.ArticulationCfg` to be :class:`~sim_utils.MultiUsdFileCfg`:
+* Similarly, we set the spawn configuration in :class:`~assets.ArticulationCfg` to be :class:`~sim.spawners.wrappers.MultiUsdFileCfg`:

   .. literalinclude:: ../../../source/standalone/demos/multi_asset.py
      :language: python